zero0bytes/Timer/README.md

 # Timer
-Simple Timer c++ class for Raspberry Pi for execution function every specified time in milliseconds compile using cmake
+Simple Timer c++ class for Raspberry Pi for execution function every specified time in milliseconds.
+This code is released under the public domain, compile using cmake.